 A relatively large number of people in Bingen - Trout Lake telecommute to their jobs.
 Overall, about 21.78% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The population of Bingen - Trout Lake is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.60% of adults in Bingen - Trout Lake have a bachelor's degree or even advanced degree.
+In terms of college education, Bingen - Trout Lake is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.57% of adults in Bingen - Trout Lake have a college degree.

-Bingen - Trout Lake is a very ethnically-diverse town.
+Bingen - Trout Lake is an extremely ethnically-diverse town.
 The people who call Bingen - Trout Lake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bingen - Trout Lake residents report their race to be White, followed by Black or African-American.
+The greatest number of Bingen - Trout Lake residents report their race to be White, followed by Asian.
 Bingen - Trout Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.65% of the town’s residents.
-Important ancestries of people in Bingen - Trout Lake include German, Irish, English, Norwegian, and European.
+People of Hispanic or Latino origin account for 24.89% of the town’s residents.
+Important ancestries of people in Bingen - Trout Lake include German, English, Irish, Swedish, and European.

 The most common language spoken in Bingen - Trout Lake is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Romanian and Swedish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.2% of this neighborhood's residents have Romanian ancestry.
+In fact, 1.5% of this neighborhood's residents have Romanian ancestry and 5.6% have Swedish ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.